Nixtla/statsforecast/experiments/bigquery/README.md

 ### Fugue

 Fugue is a unified interface for distributed computing that lets users execute Python, Pandas, and SQL code on Spark, Dask, and Ray with minimal rewrites.
-The librarie also has a [BigQuery integration](https://fugue-tutorials.readthedocs.io/tutorials/integrations/warehouses/bigquery.html?highlight=bigquery#the-bigquery-client).
+The librarie also has a native [BigQuery integration](https://fugue-tutorials.readthedocs.io/tutorials/integrations/warehouses/bigquery.html?highlight=bigquery#the-bigquery-client).

 ### StatsForecast